5 Encouraging Tithe and Offering Messages

 Those who want to get rich fall into temptation and a trap and into many foolish and harmful desires that plunge people into ruin and destruction.
 For the love of money is a root of all kinds of evil.
 Some people, eager for money, have wandered from the faith and pierced themselves with many griefs.” —1 Timothy 6:9–10

 Pursuing or holding onto money too tightly can ruin us.
-In fact, this scripture uses words like “harmful” and “destruction” to describe the result of a loving relationship with money.
+In fact, this Bible verse uses words like “harmful” and “destruction” to describe the result of a loving relationship with money.
 God gave us resources to serve and bless others, and when we adopt that stance, it becomes easier to be open-handed with money.
-We need to use it to love others, to build up God’s kingdom, and demonstrate our trust in the Lord.
+We need to use it to love others, to build up God’s kingdom, and demonstrate our trust in the Lord Almighty.

 Every week when we gather together in gratitude, we have the opportunity to ask ourselves, “How am I using what God has given me?
 Am I close-handed or generous with his financial blessing?”